sebwylleman/CV/README.md

 Overall, the event provided me with an excellent introduction to programming, and allowed me to develop my technical skills in Go, as well as my collaboration, communication, and version control skills.

-#### Lycée Français Charles de Gaulle de Londres
+#### Lycée Français Charles de Gaulle de Londres(Sep 2005 - Jun 2011)
+At the end of my secondary school education I obtained my French Baccalaureate (A-levels equivalent).
-- Baccalauréat Général in Social Sciences and Economics (A-levels equivalent) overall Grade C.
+- *Baccalauréat Général* in Social Sciences and Economics.Grade C overall.
 - Specialiased in Maths and Modern Greek.
 Grades A for both.

 ## Hobbies